ss3sim/ss3sim/README.md

 formatting.
 Many of the functions in this package depend on that formatting.

-For the purposes of the Fish 600 project, we have unique case identifiers which combine to create unique scenarios.
+For the purposes of the FISH 600 project, we have unique case identifiers which combine to create unique scenarios.
 The types of cases
 are: natural mortality (M), fishing mortality (F), data quality (D), and retrospective (R).
 And the species are cod (cod), sardine-like (sar),